Reading-eScience-Centre/coverage-jsapi/Domain.md

 # Domain objects

 Domain objects describe the coordinates and their ordering in a domain.
-As part of this API, no standard domain types are defined.
+As part of this API, no common domain types are defined.

 ## Domain properties